 Why does alcohol increase neck and back pain?

-Physicians are not yet sure why there is a correlation between drinking alcohol and neck and back pain.
+Doctors are not yet sure why there is a correlation between drinking alcohol and neck and back pain.
 Studies have not turned up any conclusive data to show why people who drink experience a worsening in their spinal conditions.
 However, there are a few theories as to why the bad habit may make sciatica, bone spur pain and other spinal conditions worse:

-- Alcohol is a depressant – Alcohol’s main effect is to depress, or slow, the body’s natural processes, including circulation and respiration.
-Proper circulation and respiration are vital to helping your back stay healthy, because these important bodily functions flush toxins out of your body’s soft tissues and feed your body the nutrients it needs to function.
+- Alcohol is a depressant.
+Alcohol’s main effect is to depress or slow the body’s natural processes, including circulation and respiration.
+Proper circulation and respiration are vital to helping your back stay healthy because these important bodily functions flush toxins out of your body’s soft tissues and feed your body the nutrients it needs to function.

-- Alcohol can be detrimental to mood – Many people who deal regularly with intense neck or back pain can feel depressed and helpless.
+- Alcohol can be detrimental to mood.
+Many people who deal regularly with intense neck or back pain can feel depressed and helpless.
 Some people in that situation may turn to alcohol as a way to self-medicate.
 While alcohol may have a temporary positive effect, over time alcohol use may result in even deeper depression and possibly addiction.
 These conditions often act as barriers to recovery from neck and back pain.

-Strategies for avoiding alcohol
+Strategies for alcohol avoidance

 If you find that drinking alcohol causes an increase in your neck or back pain, consider these strategies to reduce or eliminate your alcohol consumption:

-- In social situations, alternate drinking water with drinking alcohol.
+- In social situations, alternate drinking water with drinking alcohol

-- Drink non-alcoholic beer or virgin versions of margaritas, daiquiris and other popular alcoholic drinks.
+- Drink nonalcoholic beer or virgin versions of margaritas, daiquiris and other popular alcoholic drinks